vladi315/Dex-Net-with-user-input/README.md

 Note that --segmask and --config_filename are optional parameters.

+## Convert realsense depth images format required by dex-net

+To convert a .png image recorded with the realsense camera to the .npy format that gq-cnn requires, run png_to_npy_converter.py

+    python fmp-tools/png_to_npy_converter.py --png_image <image path>

 ## Generate training masks with color background subtractions

 To generate optional segmentation masks by subtracting a pink background, run

     python fmp-tools/background_subtraction.py --png_image <image path>

-To convert a .png image to the .npy format that gq-cnn requires, run png_to_npy_converter.py

-    python fmp-tools/png_to_npy_converter.py --png_image <image path>

 ## Reference